hanami/guides/content/v2.0/architecture/overview.md

 For a persistence purpose you mostly want to store here [relations](/v2.0/persistence/relations), as those are closely tight to the database, not the business logic.

-You can find more about the persistance layer in the [persistance section](/v2.0/persistance)
+You can find more about the persistence layer in the [persistence section](/v2.0/persistence)

 ### Slices